Roger-Heathcote/flashcards/cards/web components.md

 }
 ```

-## How are custom components bound into the DOM

-customElements.define('tag-name', componentName

-## How are child elements passed into a custom component and how does the component specify where it goes

-Anything between the custom element's tags is passed in to the component.
-The component uses the <slot> tag to decide where it goes

-## Explain named slots

-Children can specify a slot attribute e.g.

-<p slot="heading">Bananas</p>

-If the custom element has a slot element bythat name it is placed there e.g.

-<h1><slot name="heading></slot></h1>

-## How can slotted content be styled

-By using the slotted pseudo element e.g.

-::slotted(span) {
-    background: pink;
-}

-## How do you choose if custom element content is addressable by DOM queries once mounted
+## How do you choose if custom element's content is addressable when mounted

 The mode property of the first argument to .attachShadow() is either "open" or "closed" e.g.